 THIS UNIQUE BLEND CAPTURES THE ESSENCE OF THE ARCTIC PLANT WORLD

-The landscape is barren, the air is very pure and the Arctic waters are crystal clear.
-In the brief summer months the sun never sets.
-And in the long Arctic winter, snow and darkness reign for months while the magical Aurora Borealis – Northern lights – plays across the sky.
+The landscape is pristine, the air is very pure, and the Arctic waters are crystal clear.
+In the brief summer months, the sun never sets.
+In the long Arctic winter, snow and darkness reign for months while the magical Aurora Borealis, or Northern Lights, plays across the sky.

 The plants that grow in these extreme conditions are resilient.
 They store up as many nutrients as possible in order to survive the harsh Arctic winter months.
-As a result, these herbs, lichens, berries and roots are packed with vitamins, antioxidants and minerals.
+As a result, these trees, lichen, berries and roots are packed with vitamins, antioxidants and minerals.

-The anti-aging mechanism of the active ingredients blend of the INARI Beauty range is based on antioxidant properties of the ingredients used, their ability to combat photoaging, and their collagen and hyaluronic acid synthesis boosting activities as well as observations in clinical trials.
+The anti-ageing mechanism of the active ingredients blend of the INARI Arctic Beauty range is based on antioxidant properties of the ingredients used, their ability to combat photo-ageing, and their collagen and hyaluronic acid synthesis boosting activities, as well as observations in clinical trials.
 Safety and clinical evidence on sensitive or problematic skin has been reviewed.

 Rhodiola Rosea root

-The Rhodiola plant – also called “Ginseng of the North” or “Golden Root” has yellow or purple blossoms and beautiful bluish-green leaves and primarily grows at high altitudes, where the climate is cold and the soil is dry and sandy.
-Since the rhodiola is used to surviving in the Arctic climate the plant’s bulbous roots contains a high percentage of antioxidant flavonoids and helps to decrease hyperpigmentation keeping skin smooth and healthy.
+The Rhodiola rosea plant, also called “Ginseng of the North” or “Golden Root,” has yellow or purple blossoms and beautiful bluish-green leaves and primarily grows at high altitudes, where the climate is cold, and the soil is dry and sandy.
+Since the plant is used to surviving in the Arctic climate, the plant’s bulbous roots contain a high percentage of antioxidant flavonoids and help to decrease hyperpigmentation, keeping skin smooth and healthy.

-The Chaga mushroom (Inonotus Obliquus) grows on birch trees in very cold and Northern climates and is known as a strong antioxidant thanks to high levels of beta-glucane.
-The beta-glucans stimulate the skin’s repairing mechanism so the skin is plumped up from the inside which significantly reduces wrinkles and fine lines.
+The Chaga mushroom (Inonotus obliquus) grows on birch trees in very cold and Northern climates and is known as a strong antioxidant thanks to high levels of beta-glucane.
+The beta-glucans stimulate the skin’s repairing mechanism, so the skin is plumped up from the inside, significantly reducing wrinkles and fine lines.

-Lingonberry (Vaccinium Vitis Idaea) seed oil is native to the Arctic tundra and has a high percentage of alpha-linoleic acid and antioxidative vitamin E. While vitamin E occurs naturally in human skin being an important antioxidant, linoleic acid is required for the normal skin barrier function.
-The hydrating, firming and wrinkle reducing efficacy of the special Lingonberry LBA50® complex has been proven by clinical tests.
+Lingonberry (Vaccinium vitis idaea) seed oil is native to the Arctic tundra and has a high percentage of alpha-linoleic acid and antioxidant vitamin E. While vitamin E occurs naturally in human skin as an important antioxidant, linoleic acid is required for the normal skin barrier function.
+The hydrating, firming and wrinkle-reducing efficacy of the special Lingonberry LBA50® complex has been demonstrated by clinical tests.

 Bilberries are mostly collected from wild plants growing on publicly accessible lands throughout northern Europe, where they are plentiful.
-The Vaccinium Myrtillus leaf extract contains high levels of polyphenols which help protect skin from free radicals, boost the skin’s microcirculation and have a brightening effect.
-Bilberry leave extract is a strong antioxidant and gently tones and purifies skin.
-The topical antioxidants help prevent oxidative stress for the skin and thus moderate the aging process.
+The bilberry (Vaccinium myrtillus) leaf extract contains high levels of polyphenols which help protect skin from free radicals, boost the skin’s microcirculation, and have a brightening effect.
+Bilberry leaf extract is a strong antioxidant and gently tones and purifies skin.
+The topical antioxidants help prevent oxidative stress for the skin and thus moderate the ageing process.